E. Broadus Browne Research Awards

 Student Requirements

 Each student shall prepare a written report, not to exceed ten, single-sided 8½ x 11-inch standard pages (including text, footnotes, references, citations, tables, figures, and graphs).
-The top of the first page shall include the title of the report, the student’s name, and contact information (department, daytime phone number, and UGA e-mail address).
+The top of the first page shall include the title of the report, the student’s name, and contact information (department, daytime phone number, and UGA email address).
 All text material shall be typed and double-spaced (including footnotes, references, and tables).
 Use 1-inch margins and 12-point Times Roman.
-As an aid, refer to the format template (PDF).
+As an aid, refer to the E. Broadus Browne Outstanding Graduate Student Award Guidelines (PDF).
 Failure to follow these guidelines will result in being disqualified.

-The report shall include an abstract, a problem statement, the creative research approach, results and conclusions, and should be written in a manner so that it is readily understood by a knowledgeable layperson.
+The report shall include an abstract, a problem statement, the creative research approach, results, and conclusions.
+It should be written in a manner that is readily understood by a knowledgeable layperson.
 Participants will be evaluated on the appropriateness of research procedures, interpretation of results, conclusions drawn, editorial correctness (i.e., clarity and organization), quality of the science, originality of the research, and significance to the CAES mission.

 Evaluation and Selection Process